kematzy/sequel-audited/README.md

 # Sequel::Audited

-Model auditing (a.k.a: record versioning) for DB scenarios when DB triggers are not possible.
-(ie: on a web app on Heroku).

-**sequel-audited** is a [Sequel](http://sequel.jeremyevans.net/) plugin that logs all changes made to an audited model, including who created, updated and destroyed the record, and what was changed and when the change was made.
+**sequel-audited** is a [Sequel](http://sequel.jeremyevans.net/) plugin that logs changes made to an audited model, including who created, updated and destroyed the record, and what was changed and when the change was made.

+This plugin provides model auditing (a.k.a: record versioning) for DB scenarios when DB triggers are not possible. (ie: on a web app on Heroku).

 ## Disclaimer

-This is still **work-in-progress**, and therefore **not production ready**, so **use with care** and test thoroughly before depending upon this gem for mission-critical stuff!
+This is still **work-in-progress**, and therefore **NOT production ready**, so **use with care** and test thoroughly before depending upon this gem for mission-critical stuff!
 You have been warned!
-No warranties expressed or implied!
+No warranties and guarantees expressed or implied!

 <br>